-As we were travelling long haul with two little children, we wanted to rest up and ride out the jet lag before hitting the road in an RV.
-On our first trip we skipped the city but I’m so glad we checked it out on our second trip.
+As we were travelling long haul with two little children to Calgary, we wanted to rest up and ride out the jet lag before hitting the road in an RV.
+On our first trip, we skipped the city but I’m so glad we checked it out on our second trip.
 Calgary is a super fun city with plenty to do.
 It’s not too big meaning you can walk around easily exploring the different sites.

 The fast flowing aqua blue colour comes from the nearby Rocky Mountains.
 It was crazy to think we were only a stones throw from our downtown hotel, The Westin, Calgary (I mean, literally a ten minute walk) but already felt like we were in the heart of Canadian nature at its best.

 I’ve been to many Skytowers in different cities around the world.
 Each have their own quirks but our four year old loved the Calgary one the most.

 The lift to the top is super quick and has a screen that makes you feel like you can see outside.
 It shows the skyline during the day on the ascend and the night view on the descend.

 Our little one spent at least a half an our sitting on the glass bottom floor looking at the tiny cars and pedestrians moving around like ants on the streets below.

 It was a little smoky during our visit due to fires in British Columbia but the views of the city were still stunning.
 I especially loved the LGBT rainbow pedestrian crossing below.
 I feel the skytower is definitely worth a visit.